-For a motorcycle with rider, and with luggage and a passenger if applicable, the light/dark boundary must be exactly on the lower mark (applied in: Checking headlight adjustment).
+For a motorcycle with rider, and with luggage and a passenger if applicable, the light/dark boundary must be exactly on the lower mark (applied in: Checking the high beam headlight setting).

 Turn clockwise to increase the headlight range; turn counterclockwise to reduce the headlight range.